 As our classrooms are often full, many specialty events are schedule in multipurpose rooms that often double as hallways, and/or study areas.
 If you are expecting to do a presentation in these areas, here is what you should know does or does not exist there.

 By pre-arrangement, a portable projector and screen can be setup.
 Panel microphones are also possible through the use of a mixer, which Instructional Technology can setup.

 Annex 141 currently has no sound abilities.
 This means no microphones, laptop sound, DVD or VHS.

 - 60-inch LCD monitor

 Sullivan Conference Room 121

 This room, formerly the Sullivan clinic conference room, has now been converted into a non-classroom space for conferences.
-However, it still retains its full-classroom functionality.
+However, it still retains its full-classroom functionality (as listed above).

 Instructional Technology conducts morning equipment checks inside all law school classrooms.
 IT checks basic services, refills battery supplies, and fixes or repairs any problems discovered.
 While these morning checks prevent most issues from impacting classes, breakdowns and/or user errors can impact equipment during the day.
 To report problems with the equipment in law school classrooms, call x4444 or send detailed e-mails to: email@example.com

 - For assistance with classrooms outside of the law school, please contact the greater university's Office of Information Technology Classroom Support Services.